tanosk895/tanosk895/README.md

 the university allowed me to build various projects.
 In several small companies I was able to make a contribution to improving internal logistics through technological tools I built.

 ## Technologies used:
-Javascript, typescirpt, java, python, mongodb, mysql and more ...
+Javascript, typescipt, java, python, mongodb, mysql and more ...
 I'm still learning new things and improving my knowledge.
 ## ***Problem solving***
 I try to
 - Understand the problem.